In 1968, students at Hughes Primary loved reading in the library as much as students do today.

 A Brief History of Hughes Primary School

 Hughes Primary School is situated within extensive grounds in the inner Canberra suburb of Hughes, which was the first suburb to be established in the Woden Valley.
 The school was opened in 1964 by the Hon.
 J. D. (Douglas) Anthony, whose children attended the school.
 The first principal was Mr. Ken Wilson.
+Our current principal, Ms. Nina McCabe, attended Hughes Primary School from preschool to year 6.

 Both the suburb and the school were named after William (Billy) Hughes, a former Prime Minister of Australia.
 The briefcase that Prime Minister Hughes used while in office is on permanent display in the school's front foyer.